 When I was in chiropractic school, my physical problems continued as I was in two car accidents.
-I had neck pain with numbness and tingling into my arm and low back pain into my left leg.
-Even with a lot of treatment my pain persisted.
+I had neck pain with numbness and tingling into my arm and low back pain that would go into my left leg.
+Even with a lot of treatment, my pain persisted.

-So I continued studying nutrition extensively, trying out different things and started taking numerous seminars on the latest treatment techniques.
+So I continued studying nutrition extensively, trying out different things, and taking numerous seminars on the latest treatment techniques.
 I finally came up with a combination that worked and started feeling better.

-When I began my professional practice at age 26, I remember having constant stomach pain, gas, bloating and loose stools.
+When I began my professional practice at age 26, I remember having daily stomach pain, gas, bloating, and loose stools.
 My abdomen would hurt each and every day.

-Whole-grain breads were popular at the time and I remember buying a bread maker.
+Whole-grain bread was popular at the time and I remember buying a bread maker.
 I would bake my own bread and the ingredients called for adding a packet of yeast and 1 teaspoon of gluten in every recipe, on top of the gluten that was already in the wheat flour.
 Little did I know that I was slowly killing myself.

-I kept studying, going to nutrition and functional medicine seminars and using these methods on myself and patients.
+I kept studying, going to nutrition and functional medicine seminars, and using these methods on myself and my patients.
 I did numerous tests on myself and found out I had parasites and yeast overgrowth.

 I tried dozens of remedies to clear it up and even went to a medical doctor who gave me a prescription for two different drugs.
 Still no better and each test showed the parasites were still there.

-I ran food allergy and sensitivity testing on myself and found out I had multiple food sensitivities, including wheat, oats, legumes, yeast and milk.
-I went on an elimination diet and started feeling better.
+I ran food allergy and sensitivity testing on myself and found out I had multiple food sensitivities, including wheat, oats, legumes, yeast, and milk.
+I went on an elimination diet and began feeling better.
 After trying dozens of products, I finally came across a natural parasite remedy that worked.

 After years of suffering, my stomach pain cleared up and my energy improved.
 I continued to use the things I learned for my patients and was helping a lot of people get better.